mozgeuzun/employeepredictor-datascience/README.md

 attrition and developing strategies to prevent it is important for businesses to maintain a stable and productive workforce.
 My Dataset is “ [Employee Attrition](https://www.kaggle.com/datasets/HRAnalyticRepository/employee-attrition-data) ” which shows employees that are active and those that terminated in 10 years.
-To acquire the dataset for our employee attrition data science project, we accessed it through the Kaggle API.
+To acquire the dataset for my employee attrition data science project, i accessed it through the Kaggle API.
 Kaggle is a popular platform for data scientists and machine learning practitioners to find and share datasets, as well as participate in data science competitions.
 The purpose of this project is to determine if individual terminations can be predicted from the data provided so that human resources of the business would take required actions.
-Overall, our data science project on employee attrition can provide valuable insights and recommendations for businesses looking to reduce turnover and improve the stability and productivity of their workforce.
+Overall, my data science project on employee attrition can provide valuable insights and recommendations for businesses looking to reduce turnover and improve the stability and productivity of their workforce.